-The diet of a bison is made up of grasses and sedges, but will also eat lichen and berries.
+A bison’s diet is made up of grasses and sedges, but it will also eat lichen and berries.
 They will even eat a variety of twigs, shrubs, and herbs.
-Bison are ruminants, and like cows, have one stomach with four compartments.
+Bison are ruminants and, like cows, have one stomach with four compartments.
 They use these compartments to extract all the nutrients from the food they eat.
-If you want a more detailed explanation of how the stomach of a ruminant works, I have written an article on a cows stomach here.

 How Much Water do Bison Drink?

-Bison get a lot of their water intake from their diet of grasses and sedges, but also need more water to survive.
-Bison only need to drink once per day, but their daily consumption can range from three to thirty gallons per day.
-The amount they need depends on their body size, the temperature of their environment, and how old they are.
+Bison get a lot of their water intake from their diet of grasses and sedges but needs more water to survive.
+Bison only need to drink once daily, but their daily consumption can range from three to thirty gallons per day.
+The amount they need depends on their body size, their environment’s temperature, and how old they are.

 The mating season of the bison starts in July through to September.
-Female bison are ready for reproduction, beginning between the age of two to three years.
+Female bison are ready for reproduction, beginning between two to three years old.

 Bison have a very distinct way of selecting their mate.
 They do this in a process called ‘tending.’
-Males cut the female off from the rest of the pack, continually staying between them.
-The ‘tend’ can last up to several days, but also as quickly as a few minutes.
+Males cut the female from the rest of the pack, continually staying between them.
+The ‘tend’ can last up to several days and as quickly as a few minutes.

 Females that are not interested in the male will walk away and rejoin the herd.
-Fights can occur between males getting close to another male that is trying to tend a female.
-Bison can lock horns, headbutt and shove each other.
+Fights can occur between males getting close to another male trying to tend to a female.
+Bison can lock horns, headbutt, and shove each other.

 The length of pregnancy is roughly the same as a human being, nine months.
-Calves are given birth to in an area away from the herd and will stay away for a few days.
+Calves are given birth in an area away from the herd and will stay separate for a few days.

 The calves are weaned from the mother by the time they are seven months old and will begin to develop their characteristic horns and shoulder humps.

 American bison are large land mammals who live on the plains and prairies of the United States.
 They have a large muscular hump on their shoulders and small horns.
-They use their heads to move through the snow in the winter, and also to find snow-covered vegetation to eat.
+They use their heads to move through the winter snow and find snow-covered vegetation to eat.